nrzaman/take-home-assessment-2025/README.md

 7. Writing unit tests to validate the API call(s)
 8. Relevant documentation (`README.md` or similar) that describes how to run the application

-Full UI/UX wireframes are out of scope for this application.
+Full UI/UX wireframes are out of scope for this iteration of the application.

 ### Assumptions
-1. On mobile, only 3 columns are displayed for better performance: `State`, `Registration Deadline Online`, and `Register`.
-This is operating under the assumption that a mobile user would most likely be looking for a way to register online via mobile, as opposed to other methods.
+1. Mobile users would most likely use this application for quick online registration information and a CTA.
+Therefore, only 3 columns are displayed for better performance on mobile: `State`, `Registration Deadline Online`, and `Register Link`.

 ## AI Output